Nyhavn 61: History

-Thecoppersmith Henrik Ehm purchased a large property at the site in 1682, comprising all the properties now known as Nyhavn59–69 and Kvæsthusgade 2–4.
-His property was listed in Copenhagen's first cadastre of 1689 asNo.
-20 in St. Ann's East Quarter.
+The coppersmith Henrik Ehm purchased a large property at the site in 1682, comprising all the properties now known as Nyhavn59–69 and Kvæsthusgade 2–4.
+His property was listed in Copenhagen's first cadastre of 1689 as No. 20 in St. Ann's East Quarter.

+The building now known as Nyhavn 61 was constructed for Ehm as a tenement house in around 1700.
+It was then a five-bay-wide, half-timbered building with a facade crowned by a two-bay-wide gabled wall dormer.
+The facade was reconstructed in brick some time between 1715 and 1748.

 The property was later divided into a number of smaller properties.
-The building now known as Nyhavn 61 was constructed for Ehm as a tenement house in around 1700.
-It was then a five-bays-wide, half-timbered building with a facade crowned by a two-bays wide gabled wall dormer.
-The facade was reconstructed in brick some time between 1715 and 1748.It was listed in the new cadastre of 1756 as No. 31 in St. Ann's East Quarter and was owned by skipper Ole Olsen at that time.
+The property now known as Nyhavn 61 belonged to skipper Ole Olsen from at least 1731.
+It was listed in the new cadastre of 1756 as No. 31 in St. Ann's East Quarter and was still owned by skipper Ole Olsen at that time.

-The building was heightened with one storey and a Mansard roof in 1778.
+The building was heightened with one storey and a mansard roof in 1778.
 The property was later acquired by skipper Henning Peter Bohn.
-He resided in the building with his wife Margaretha Ips Datter, their seven children (aged three to 13), one maid and one lodger (another skipper) at the time of the 1787 census..
+He resided in the building with his wife Margaretha Ips Datter, their seven children (aged three to 13), one maid and one lodger (another skipper) at the time of the 1787 census.